The White Hart Inn

 • Not all rooms have sea views, and those that do have their views curtailed by leaves in the summer; Cocum Hills overlooks the car park

-• Closed Sunday afternoon until Wednesday afternoon during the winter months
+• Closed from 6pm Sundays until 9am Wednesdays during the winter months

-• Check the tide times; at high tide the causeway could close for an hour or two
+• The causeway can close for an hour or two at high tide

 • The island's elemental beauty may not suit all, especially out of season